ronaldbosma/track-availability-in-app-insights/README.md

 # Track Availability in Application Insights

-An `azd` template (Bicep) that implements three different ways to track availability in Application Insights: a standard test (webtest), an Azure Function and a Logic App workflow.
+An `azd` template (Bicep) that implements three different ways to track availability in Application Insights using:

-> [!NOTE]
-> This template is still under construction.
+- a standard test (webtest)
+- an Azure Function
+- a Logic App workflow

 ## Overview